Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Important Intermediate Results

-where $C$ is a positive constant that is large enough. \end{Lem} We leave the proof in Appendix \ref{proofvariance}.
-This result also holds in the adversarial setting and is very interesting because \cite{pogodin2020first} showed that in the adversarial setting for 1/2-Tsallis-INF, $\E[(R_n^{+})^2]=\Omega(n^2)$. \footnote{To be exact, they only considered a fixed learning rate $\eta_t=\frac{\alpha}{\sqrt{n}}$ for $t=1,\cdots,n$.} From this perspective, the estimated version of the regret appears to exhibit a stronger concentration property than the regret itself, a phenomenon that deserves further investigation.
+It also holds in the adversarial setting and we leave the proof in Appendix \ref{proofvariance}.
+This result is also very interesting because \citet{pogodin2020first} showed that in the adversarial setting for 1/2-Tsallis-INF, $\E[(R_t^{+})^2]=\Omega(t^2)$.\footnote{To be exact, they only considered a fixed learning rate $\eta_t=\frac{\alpha}{\sqrt{n}}$ for $t=1,\cdots,n$.} Then for $(U_{t-1})^+$, we also have \begin{Lem} For any $t\ge 1$, let $V_t=(U_t)^+$, then if $0<\alpha<1$, we have